-EEPL3 EEPL2 EEPL1 EEPL0 - - EEE EEBUSY
+7 6 5 4 3 2 1 0 EEPL3 EEPL2 EEPL1 EEPL0 - - EEE EEBUSY

-Bit Number Bit Mnemonic Description 7-4 EEPL3-0 Programming Launch command bits Write 5Xh followed by AXh to EEPL to launch the programming. • 3 - Reserved The value read from this bit is indeterminate.
+Bit Number Bit Mnemonic Description 7-4 EEPL3-0 Programming Launch command bits Write 5Xh followed by AXh to EEPL to launch the programming.
+3 - Reserved The value read from this bit is indeterminate.
 Do not set this bit.
 2 - Reserved The value read from this bit is indeterminate.
 Do not set this bit.
-1 EEE Enable EEPROM Space bit Set to map the EEPROM space during MOVX instructions (Write in the latches) Clear to map the XRAM space during MOVX.
-Set to map the EEPROM space during MOVX instructions (Write in the column latches) I D I FEBLISY I Set by hardware when programming is in progress.
+1 EEE Enable EEPROM Space bit Set to map the EEPROM space during MOVX instructions (Write in the column latches) Clear to map the XRAM space during MOVX.
+0 EEBUSY Set by ha Programming Busy flag Set by hardware when programming is in progress.
 Cleared by hardware when programming is done.
+Can not be set or cleared by software.